• Skip to main content

 3,550 meters

-Yongbu Lakang is some 11 kilometers south of Tsetang township, in general there are two ways to get there
+Yongbu Lakang is some 11 kilometers south of Tsetang township, in general there are three ways to get there

 Ascending to the palace: RMB 20.00 per person per ride